pola-rs/polars/README.md

 ### Blazingly fast

 Polars is very fast.
 In fact, it is one of the best performing solutions available.
-See the results in [DuckDB's db-benchmark](https://duckdblabs.github.io/db-benchmark/).
+See the [TPC-H benchmarks](https://www.pola.rs/benchmarks.html) results.

-In the [TPC-H benchmarks](https://www.pola.rs/benchmarks.html) Polars is orders of magnitude faster than pandas, dask, modin and vaex on full queries (including IO).

 ### Lightweight